Vocal classes for beginners

 Reaching High Notes

-Sophie taught about 1 month ago
+Sophie taught 2 months ago

 The student and tutor worked on vocal warm-ups and refining the performance of "Dancing Queen" for an upcoming exam.
 They practiced breath control and vocal support techniques.
 The student also shared exciting news about auditioning for the musical "Newsies."